Measurement of di-muons from 400 GeV/c protons interacting in a thick molybdenum/tungsten target: Abstract

 \section{Abstract}

-Di-muon events emanating from a replica of the SHiP target at the CERN SPS contain a clear signal of \jpsi~production.
-The production rate is in reasonable agreement with \MCs based on Pythia v8.
+Di-muon events emanating from a replica of the SHiP target at the CERN SPS (with a 400 GeV/c proton beam) contain a clear signal of \jpsi production.
+The target consisted of 13 interaction lengths of molybdenum and tungsten, followed by a 2.4m iron hadron absorber.
+The di-muon rate is in reasonable agreement with \MC based on Pythia v8.
+However, the $\jpsi$ rate observed in the data is much lower than predicted by the Monte Carlo simulation, which is advantageous for SHiP since muons with a large $\pt$ are more difficult to deflect by the active muon shield.

-For the interval in rapidity defined in the center of mass, $\ycm$, with the largest overlap with the NA50 measurement, $0.3 < \ycm < 0.6$, we obtain the production cross-section per nucleon $\sigma(\jpsi)/A$ including the branching ratios of $\jpsi$ decays into muons, $B_{\mumu}$:
+For the center of mass rapidity ($\ycm$) interval with the largest overlap with the NA50 measurement, $0.3 < \ycm < 0.6$, we obtain the production cross-section per nucleon $\sigma(\jpsi)/A$ including the branching ratios of $\jpsi$ decays into muons, $B_{\mumu}$:

 $B_{\mumu}\sigma(\jpsi)/A=(1.18~\pm~0.04~\pm~0.10)~\mathrm{nb}$/nucleon.

 This is to be compared to the NA50 extrapolated result (using a much thinner target):

 $B_{\mumu}\sigma(\jpsi)/A=(0.99~\pm~0.04)~\mathrm{nb}$/nucleon.